BrainLine Military

 The Mechanics of a Blast Injury

-The Mechanics of Blast Injuries
+The Mechanics of Blast Injury

 According to the Centers of Disease Control and Prevention, since 2006, blasts have been the most common cause of injury among American soldiers treated at Walter Reed National Military Medical Center.